Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 !!!note

     Using `TrackingOptions` only prevents default properties from being tracked on newly created projects, where data has not yet been sent.
 If you have a project with existing data that you want to stop collecting the default properties for, get help in the [Amplitude Community](https://community.amplitude.com/).
 Disabling tracking doesn't delete any existing data in your project.

+### Carrier

+Amplitude determines the user's mobile carrier using [Android's TelephonyManager](https://developer.android.com/reference/kotlin/android/telephony/TelephonyManager#getnetworkoperatorname) `getNetworkOperatorName()`, which returns the current registered operator of the `tower`.

 ### COPPA control